 Directions For Use

+Use as a blocking reagent to evaluate the specificity of antibody reactivity in immunohistochemistry protocols.
 For Immunohistochemistry, add twice the volume of peptide as volume of antibody used in a 100 ul total volume.
 Incubate for a minimum of 30 minutes prior to adding the entire volume to the slide.
 Recommended antibody dilutions can be found on the Phospho HER2/ErbB2 (Tyr 1221/1222)(6B12) Rabbit mAb #2243 data sheet.

 The ErbB2 (HER2) proto-oncogene encodes a 185 kDa transmembrane, receptor-like glycoprotein with intrinsic tyrosine kinase activity (1).
 While ErbB2 lacks an identified ligand, ErbB2 kinase activity can be activated in the absence of a ligand when overexpressed and through heteromeric associations with other ErbB family members (2).
 Amplification of the ErbB2 gene and overexpression of its product are detected in almost 40% of human breast cancers (3).
 Binding of the c-Cbl ubiquitin ligase to ErbB2 at Tyr1112 leads to ErbB2 poly-ubiquitination and enhances degradation of this kinase (4).
 ErbB2 is a key therapeutic target in the treatment of breast cancer and other carcinomas and targeting the regulation of ErbB2 degradation by the c-Cbl-regulated proteolytic pathway is one potential therapeutic strategy.
 Phosphorylation of the kinase domain residue Tyr877 of ErbB2 (homologous to Tyr416 of pp60c-Src) may be involved in regulating ErbB2 biological activity.
 The major autophosphorylation sites in ErbB2 are Tyr1248 and Tyr1221/1222; phosphorylation of these sites couples ErbB2 to the Ras-Raf-MAP kinase signal transduction pathway (1,5).